 Create the email as you normally do.

 In the EFT Outlook Add-In area, click the options you want to change just for this email.

 In the Send Options dialog box, you can specify the following options:

-Manage embedded attachments—Embedded attachments are files that are inserted into the body of the email rather than attached to the email, such as a company logo in an email signature or a picture.
-If you want Mail Express to make these embedded attachments into file download links, select the check box.
+Offload attachments—Embedded attachments are files that are inserted into the body of the email rather than attached to the email, such as a company logo in an email signature or a picture.
+If you want to make these embedded attachments into file download links, select the check box.
 (Cleared by default.)